Conceptual structure and the growth of scientific knowledge: Results

-Finally, across all subfields, our algorithm detected multiple core/periphery structures, \(S_{it}\), for each subfield \(i\) at time \(t\); however, the meso fields, \(m\), differed in terms of how the number of cores changed over time (Fig.~\ref{fig:OverTime}).
-Specifically, we see a general decline in the number of cores for the social sciences and an increase in the number of cores for the physical sciences.
-We verify these trends over time through regression models, which show that year has a statistically significant and negative relationship with number of cores for two of the three social meso fields (\(p < 0.001\)) and positive relationship for all of the physical meso fields (\(p < 0.001\); Table 3 Appendix).
-To quantify the decline for the social sciences, we calculated the percent change for each meso field \(m\) (i.e., \([(S_{m,1992} - S_{m,2016})/S_{m,1992}]\times100\)), and found that the number of cores decreased for two of the three meso fields: \emph{Economics and related fields} had 42.4 fewer cores (with a percent change of \(20.42\%\)) and \emph{Psychology and related fields} had 108.5 fewer cores (with a percent change of \(52.8\%\)).
-Although in \emph{Sociology and related fields}, there was a slight decrease in the number of cores, dropping by 5.65 from 1992 to 2016, the number of cores for the years in between appears to be relatively stable, hovering around 200.
-To quantify the decline for the physical sciences, we calculated the percent change for each meso field \(m\) (i.e., \([(S_{m,2016} - S_{m,1992})/S_{m,1992}]\times100\)), and found that the increase in the number of cores ranges between 58.5 additional cores with a percent change of \(77.48\%\) and 93 additional cores with a percent change of \(251.35\%\).
+Finally, our algorithm detected multiple core/periphery structures, \(S_{it}\), for each subfield \(i\) at time \(t\); however, the social and physical sciences differed in terms of how the number of cores changed over time (Fig.~\ref{fig:OverTime}).
+Specifically, we see a slight decline in the number of cores for the social sciences and an overall increase in the number of cores for the physical sciences (with a leveling off and modest decline beginning in the mid-1990s, around the time when our data for the social sciences begin).
+We verify these trends over time through regression models, which show that year has a statistically significant and negative relationship with number of cores for the social sciences (\(p < 0.001\)) and positive relationship for the physical sciences (\(p < 0.001\); Table 1 Appendix).
+To quantify the decline for the social sciences, we calculated the percent change (i.e., \([(S_{1992} - S_{m,2016})/S_{1992}]\times100\)), and found that the social sciences had 19.73 fewer cores (with a percent change of \(-10.01\%\)).
+Although the observed trend indicates a discernible and statistically significant decrease, the magnitude of this decline appears to be relatively minor.
+Furthermore, our analysis reveals that this pattern is not consistent across various networks, including those defined by different thresholds, nor is it consistent when employing an alternative core/periphery detection algorithm (refer to S2.2 in the Appendix).
+Consequently, asserting a temporal trend in the fluctuation of the number of cores within the social sciences is challenging.
+To quantify the increase for the physical sciences, we calculated the percent change (i.e., \([(S_{2016} - S_{1992})/S_{1992}]\times100\)), and found that there were 79.15 more cores with a percent change of \(101.18\%\).